Debanjan110d/gsap_tuto/vid_1/learning_1.md

-# GSAP Learning Journey - Chapter 1
+# GSAP Tutorial - Video 1: GSAP Basics & Timelines

 This document tracks your progress and understanding of GSAP (GreenSock Animation Platform) based on the code you have written in `vid_1`.